How to Qualify For A Missouri Medical Marijuana Card?

 MAKE AN APPOINTMENT WITH US

-Complete our online form below and we will call you back within 24 hours to schedule your appointment.
-At your appointment, we will assist you with registering your account with State of Missouri DHSS.
-We will coordinate the evaluation by a qualified physician via telemed during your appointment.
+Call us at 816-528-3420 to schedule your appointment.
+At your appointment we will walk you through the easy intake questionnaire forms and assist you with registering your account with the State of Missouri DHSS.
+We will also coordinate the evaluation by a qualified physician via telemed during your appointment.

 GET YOUR PHYSICIAN’S CERTIFICATION